paulwhit99/jadutest/README.md

 </p>
 <p>
 Written with PHP, javascript (Jquery).<br>
-Syphony is used for the server-side code, using twig templates.<br>
+Symfony is used for the server-side code, using twig templates.<br>
 CSS was coded manually, without SASS etc because of the small size of the project.<br>
 Did not use boostrap/tailwind etc to demo hand coding.
 </p>